rkidha25/rkidha25/README.md

-- 🔭 I’m currently working as Python Programming Intern at CodeXTechno
+- 🔭 I’m currently working as Python Programming Intern at CodeXTechno.
 - 🌱 I’m currently learning currently learning about Python fundamentals, automation, working with real-time projects,APIs, Python libraries, and hands-on application development.
 - 👯 I’m looking to collaborate on AI/ML projects, model building, data preprocessing, and learning-based research implementations.
 - 🤔 I’m looking for help with Python development, AI/ML concepts, and collaborating on beginner to intermediate-level projects.
 - 💬 Ask me about:
+-
 • Python programming and problem-solving
 • Writing clean, efficient, and modular code
 • Fundamentals of AI/ML and how to get started